updated on 18 April 2023

 Understanding which practice areas the firm specialises in is essential but it’s also important to consider the trends impacting these practice areas – for example, what are lawyers currently thinking about?
 You can use LawCareers.Net’s Commercial Question section to support you with this.
 Another great way to see what the firm is up to, is to put its name into Google, select news and hit search.
 This is likely to bring up recent stories relating to the firm’s commercial movements that could trigger further research and topics to discuss at the interview.

 Knowing what to wear to an interview can sometimes be a little daunting – but what does the phrase ‘formal/business attire’ actually mean?
 Our advice is to dress as though you’re already doing the job or, in the words of bestselling author Austin Kleon, “dress for the job you want”.
+This also applies to video interviews as dressing for the part will put you into the professional mindset and environment.

 For more advice on what to wear to a training contract interview, read this Oracle.

 Your application was obviously great because it landed you an interview.
-The firm will likely review your application ahead of the interview with the intention of basing some of their questions on your listed experiences and achievements.
+The firm will likely review your application ahead of the interview with the intention of basing some of their questions on your experiences and achievements.
 So, make sure you review your application and remind yourself what you wrote.
 You might want to think about the following:

-You should be honest with every answer you give – don’t provide the interviewer with a response because you think it’s what they want to hear.
+Be honest with every answer you give – don’t provide the interviewer with a response because you think it’s what they want to hear.
 This is your chance to get to know each other and your chance to show them that you’re a good fit for the firm.

 Read this guide to training contract applications for advice on putting together an excellent application.

 To answer these questions successfully, it comes back to being honest.
 Why did you pick law?
 Has it been a life-long ambition?
 If it hasn’t, don’t say that it has!
 Maybe you didn’t realise this was a career you were interested in until the second year of university, or even partway through your career as an accountant, for example.
 Did you meet a law firm representative at a law fair who sparked your interest?
 Or perhaps you have a keen interest in the firm’s specialist practice area or the fact that it’s a global/small high-street firm.
+Conveying your unique story and how it’s suited to the career and firm will ensure you stand out and be remembered for the right reasons.

 On the other hand, a training contract interview isn’t going to be full of questions you can easily prepare for.
 Interviewers want to test your knowledge and understanding, so are likely to throw some tricky questions onto the table, offering you the chance to think on your feet.
 If you don’t know the answer, it’s ok to say so.
+Also, many of the answers you have prepared can often hold relevant information you can use for scenario-based questions so don’t be intimidated.

 Read ‘How to handle a scenario-based question at a training contract interview’ for more advice.